 So in a sense, we awoke at the dawn of man’s imagination, but snoozed till The Fall — the ultimate wake up call.
 Forbidden fruit for breakfast, our last supper in the garden, and the rest is… well… history.
 And when you think of history as paradise’s hangover, or think of civilization as purged eternity, perhaps its not so far fetched to consider that, indeed, what may have caused man to fall was that he… tripped.

 The Ungoogleable Michaelangelo is a psychonautic explorer, internal journalist, visual artist, musician, filmmaker and actor from The Netherlands, currently residing in Los Angeles.
 He is the host and creator of the podcast Self Portraits As Other People.
 Utilizing wit, wordplay, and a 6th sense of humor, his work mindfully investigates where the limits of language meet the fringes of reality.
-The story you just read is a sort of origin story, and if you’re curious where the journey has lead him since then, or if you share his esoteric appreciation for all things surreal, sublime, and absurd, you may consider going spelunking in his heartfelt brain-cave at www.voidandimagination.com.
+If you share his esoteric appreciation for all things surreal, sublime, and absurd, you may consider going spelunking in his heartfelt brain-cave at www.voidandimagination.com.
 You can support his creative efforts by becoming a patron on his Patreon page, and reap rewards in the process.